Good and Bad Passwords How-To

 or using punctuation for separation there end up being quite a

-random sequences of similar length.
+similar length.

 I deliberately created a sample approach to creating passwords that